cinderblockgames/cindr.musicPlayer.js/README.md

 - **muted**: The new [mute state](README.md#cindrmplayermutemute) of the player.

 # Controls
 If the library is [managing your UI for you](README.md#ui-management), you can designate elements to control certain actions by using the **data-cindrM-control** attribute.
-Multiple values can be provided by separating them with a space; for example, you might define a progress bar to show the current song playback position *and* allow seeking to different times in the song like so:
+Multiple values can be provided by separating them with a space; for example, you might want to define a progress bar to show the current song playback position *and* allow seeking to different times in the song:

     <progress data-cindrM-control="progress seek"></progress>